 Fried Ice Cream is creamy ice cream balls rolled in a buttery cinnamon cornflake topping.
 All the fun of fried ice cream without the mess from deep-frying!

 Traditionally, Fried Ice Cream is made by deep-frying.
 Using a slotted spoon, you sink the balls into oil for a few seconds at a time.
 However, the easy cornflake coating in this recipe makes it so all you have to do is roll the ice cream in the buttery mixture.
-You get the same fried taste without a bunch of oil.
+You get the same fried taste without a ton of greasy oil.

 This recipe makes 6 servings, so it’s perfect for the whole family.
 You can also increase the recipe with another scoop of ice cream for every extra person you want to serve.
 Just add an extra ⅓ cup of corn flakes and increase the other coating ingredients by a third.
 After they’re coated, top off each scoop with Whipped Cream and a cherry for the perfect dessert that everyone is sure to love.